Only one public house remains in the village, there used to be at least five.

-October 4, 1890, Provisional licence for proposed Hotel at Treharris Refused
+October 4, 1890, Provisional license for proposed Hotel at Treharris Refused

 During September 1890, The Treharris total abstinence society had met to seek ways to oppose the licence of a new Hotel at Pantanas, to be named the Royal Hotel.
 They were getting a petition drawn up and were seeking assistance from Navigation Colliery Company.

 Charles Kensole of Aberdare, applied for a provisional licence for a new hotel to be built on the Pantanas estate for Mr D Jones of the George Brewery, Aberdare.

 Mr Rhys on behalf of Mr Rhys Jones and 520 inhabitants

 Mr J Plews, Inhabitants, A. P. James Navigation Colliery Company.

 The hotel is planned to be sited adjacent to the new passenger station, cost approximately £2,500.
 Architect Mr Roderick.

 The argument is that there are 613 houses at Treharris with another 26 in course of erection, with 6 persons per house average Population is 3,678.

 Sergeant Cook of the police force believed that a new hotel would be an advantage, it would reduce the crowded state of the other public houses, especially on a Friday and Saturday night, it would also render proper surveillance over them.